 Annular Solar Eclipse

-This annular solar eclipse begins at sunrise in Saudi Arabia then passes through Bahrain, Abu Dhabi, Oman, UAE, Southern India, Northern Ceylon, Indonesian islands of Sumatra and Borneo just after local midday then races NorthEast across the Western Pacific ending in the Archipelago of Kiribati at local sunset.
+This annular solar eclipse begins at sunrise in Saudi Arabia then passes through Bahrain, Abu Dhabi, Oman, UAE, Southern India, Northern Ceylon, Indonesian islands of Sumatra and Borneo just after local midday then races NorthEast across the the USA's Western Pacific island territory of Guam, and ending in the Archipelago of Kiribati at local sunset.

 Simultaneously a much wider area will experience a partial eclipse extending from Ethiopia in the South up to Central Asia, Pakistan, India and across to South East China.